 “Jen was the best academic advisor I’ve ever had.
 I know she technically was not the academic advisor assigned to the Women’s Rowing Team, but she was awesome and I’m claiming her.”

-During her five years at Boston University, Jen led the coordination of the Bloom Family Leadership Academy and Lifeskills programs, which Eline later worked until 2019 in, after graduating from her alma mater.
+During her five years at Boston University, Jen led the coordination of the Bloom Family Leadership Academy and Lifeskills programs, where Eline later worked until 2019, after graduating from her alma mater.
 In 2016, Jen moved to Boston College serving as the Assistant Athletic Director for student-athlete development, before joining Bucknell University in 2018.

 Jen added,